News

 Tiffany Sill, Chemistry, College of Arts and Sciences

-Deep Shah, Civil Engineering, College of Engineering
+Deep Shah, Civil and Environmental Engineering, College of Engineering

 Sara Flores, Health Education, School of Public Health